-OpenVPN client starts on CARP Backup when bound to Virtual IP aliased to CARP address
+OpenVPN client starts when CARP VIP is in BACKUP status when bound to Virtual IP aliased to CARP VIP

 If an OpenVPN client is bound to a virtual IP which is an IP Alias for a CARP IP, the OpenVPN client (e.g. ovpnc1) gets started when the parent CARP interface's state is BACKUP.